stefs92/AlphaGomoku/Midway.md

 </p>

 As we can see, the best validation accuracy is achieved very early in the training process, and there is significant overfitting later on.

+At this point, we were in a position to try out a slightly more sophisticated algorithm.